WriteBack: An Evening of Writers Off Duty

 Concessions

 There are a range of concessions available.
-These include discounts for British Library Members, half-price tickets for students and under 26s, free entry for carers as well as a number of other concessions.
+These include discounts for British Library Members, Young Persons (16–25s), and visitors on Universal/Pension Credit and free entry for carers.

 Dates and times